-Quincy in Gadsden County was the American center for shade tobacco production, and factories produced cigars and cigarettes in Quincy and Havana, Florida, named after the Cuban capital.
+Quincy in Gadsden County was the American center for shade tobacco production.
+Factories produced cigars and cigarettes in Havana (named after the Cuban capital) and Quincy, Florida.

 Image number: RC04813

 Located at the block between Macomb, St. Francis and All Saints streets.
 At the left is Cuban-born cigar maker Manuel Roffe who trained the other workers.

 The bottom leaves were removed from plants during priming and placed in barges to be taken to the curing barn for stringing and drying.